-For the use of a k-wire with iliac screws, we recommend to use a minimum length of 470 mm.
+For the use of a k-wire with iliac screws, we recommend to use a length of 470mm or more and a diameter of 1.5 mm or less.

-- > Once the appropriate screw position has been achieved, the screwdriver can be taken away.
-Fluoroscopic controls are recommended to ensure an appropriate positioning of the screws. - > When used in polyaxial mode it is important to not push the screw head flush too forcefully against the bone in order to prevent the loss of its multiaxial property.
+- > Once the appropriate depth has been achieved the screwdriver should be taken away and the tissue dilator should then pulled out and discarded. - > When used in polyaxial mode it is important to not drive the screw head too forcefully against the bone in order to prevent the loss of its polyaxial capabilities. - > Repeat to implant the screws at each additional level as needed.